iterative/dvc.org/static/docs/commands-reference/commit.md

 ## Description

-The `dvc commit` command is useful for several scenarios where a dataset is being changed: a [stage](/doc/commands-reference/run) or [pipeline](/doc/get-started/pipeline) is in development, when one wishes to run commands outside the control of DVC, or to force DVC-files updates to save time rerunning the stage or pipeline.
+The `dvc commit` command is useful for several scenarios where a dataset is being changed: when a [stage](/doc/commands-reference/run) or [pipeline](/doc/get-started/pipeline) is in development, when one wishes to run commands outside the control of DVC, or to force DVC-file updates to save time tying stages or a pipeline.

 - Code or data for a stage is under active development, with rapid iteration of code, configuration, or data.
 Run DVC commands (`dvc run`, `dvc repro`, and